-Nasdaq, S&P hit record highs as tech, health stocks rise
+US STOCKS-Nasdaq, S&P hit record highs as tech, health stocks rise

 All three big tech names will report results next week.

-Microsoft (MSFT.O), which reports results on Thursday, was up 0.6 percent and was among the biggest boosts to the S&P and the Nasdaq.
+Microsoft, which reports results on Thursday, was up 0.6 percent and was among the biggest boosts to the S&P and the Nasdaq.

-Eight of the 11 major S&P 500 sectors were higher, with the health index's .SPXHC 0.78 percent rise leading the advancers.
+Eight of the 11 major S&P 500 sectors were higher, with the health index's 0.78 percent rise leading the advancers.

-Vertex Pharmaceuticals (VRTX.O) jumped 25.6 percent after the company reported positive results for its cystic fibrosis treatment.
+Vertex Pharmaceuticals jumped 25.6 percent after the company reported positive results for its cystic fibrosis treatment.
 The stock was the biggest boost on the S&P and the Nasdaq.

 Investors will continue to focus on quarterly earnings to see if high valuations are justified in the face of mixed economic data, tepid inflation and policy gridlock in Washington.